shahin68/AnimatedMarkerOverlay/README.md

 # MarkerOverlay
 **Animate map markers with overlay projection compatible with clustering**

+### What can you do with this package?

+You can animate lot's of markers however you want.

 ## Usage

 Add the layouts on top of your map view